-• 3-Exams (100 points each, 300 points total):

-Exams will be based on a combination of lecture, assigned readings, videos and class discussions.
+3-Exams (100 points each, 300 points total):Exams will be based on a combination of lecture, assigned readings, videos and class discussions.
 If you miss class you will miss vital information.
 Tests must be taken during your scheduled class time.
 Exams may be a combination of true/false, multiple choice and essay questions designed to test your knowledge and understanding of concepts covered during the course of this class.
-The final exam is NOT cumulative.

-If you miss a test, that is considered a "0".
 If you experience an extreme emergency or conflict prior to an exam and notify me BEFORE the exam one attempt will be made to allow the student to complete the missed exam following provision of documentation (speak to me regarding what will constitute valid documentation).
 If the student misses this makeup exam the student will have earned a zero for the missed exam.
 If there is a conflict with a religious holiday, please let me know now.
 All exam dates are listed in the syllabus.